 We will impose the following assumptions and conventions on ribbon graphs throughout. \begin{itemize} \item A Brauer/ribbon graph is always assumed to be connected, i.e. its geometric realisation is connected.

-\item We will always notate half-edges by small alphabets such as $e\in H$, and we will notate the corresponding edge $\{e,\ol{e}\}$ by the same letter in capital, which is $E$ here.
+\item We will always denote half-edges by small alphabets such as $e\in H$, and we will denote the corresponding edge $\{e,\ol{e}\}$ by the same letter in capital, which is $E$ here.

-\item Due to the definition of Brauer graph algebras (see Definition \ref{def-BGA}), we usually present $\G$ graphically using its geometric realisation with the cyclic ordering of (half-)edges around each vertex presented in the counter-clockwise direction.
+\item According to the definition of Brauer graph algebras (see Definition \ref{def-BGA}), we usually present $\G$ graphically using its geometric realisation with the cyclic ordering of (half-)edges around each vertex presented in the counter-clockwise direction.

 \item Having said that, whenever we present a local structure such as

 then the two lines ($e_1$ and $e_2$) emanating from $v$ are regarded as half-edges emanating from $v$. \end{itemize}

 \begin{example} Let $\G$ be the ribbon graph: